AprilSylph/XKit-Rewritten/CONTRIBUTING.md

 ### Issue guidelines

-1. Always file issues for bugs you encounter, even if you intend to open a pull request to fix them later.
-2. Check the list of open issues before submitting your own.
-If you see your issue already listed, upvote it.
+- Check the list of open issues before submitting your own to help reduce duplicate issues.
-3. Try to make your issues as purposeful as possible, i.e. instead of "how do I do this?", try "it could be clearer how to do this".
+- If you see your issue already listed, upvote it by adding a :+1: reaction to the initial comment.
+- Use the provided issue templates wherever possible.

+If you are a contributor, try to file issues even if you intend to resolve the problem with a pull request.
+It may be tempting to immediately work on something and then describe the problem in the pull request body, but it's important that any known issue is acknowledged in the issues tab for everyone to see.

 ### Pull request guidelines